 CORINNE CHEPIL (VANCOUVER)

 Corinne enjoys sharing the gifts of Circle Dance such as community, joy and peace.
-She started facilitating in Vancouver in 2003 and has helped mentor a few of the Lower Mainland teachers.
-Corinne has a B.A. in Dance/Psychology, a Dance Teacher Diploma and a Sacred Dance Teacher Certificate from the Findhorn Foundation as well as over 30 years experience facilitating dance and movement to people age 3 -100.
-She has danced with many of the prominent Circle Dance teachers, her main mentor being June Watts and has enjoyed dance travel journeys in Western Canada, England, Peru and Barbardos.
+She started facilitating in Vancouver in 2003 and has helped mentor a few of the BC teachers.
+Corinne has a B.A. in Dance/Psychology, a Dance Teacher Diploma and a Sacred Dance Teacher Certificate from the Findhorn Foundation as well as over 40 years experience facilitating dance and movement to people age 3 -100.
+She has danced with many of the prominent Circle Dance teachers, her main mentor being June Watts and has enjoyed dance travel journeys in Western Canada, Eastern USA, England, Peru and Barbardos and looks forward to dancing in Mexico for the 25th anniversary (2020) of the annual festival.
+In March 2019 she completed a 2 year training in Women’s Ritual Dances with Laura Shannon.
 Her teaching highlights include Women’s Spirituality Celebrations, New Years celebrations at St. Paul’s Labyrinth and the 2006 World Peace Forum at UBC.
 Presently she facilitates Circle Dance at the Unitarian Church, in East Vancouver and at care facilities with seniors and would love to share with other communities.

 JAN CARNAHAN (DUNCAN)